HussainAther/dnapacman/README.md

 ## Background:

-In DNA Pac-Man, you play as ribosomal RNA in order to transcribe sequences of mRNA into proteins.
-In this game, you play as Pac-Man, and you must transcribe as many amino acids and proteins as possible.
-To play, you must start by finding a START sequence ("AUG") and, after that, transcribe as many bases as possible.
+In a biological twist on a retro title, Pac-Man plays the role of ribosomal RNA, and he must transcribe sequences of mRNA into proteins.
+To play, you must eat as many bases as possible to turn them into amino acids and proteins.
+Start your amino acid chain by finding a START sequence ("AUG") and, after that, transcribe as many bases as possible.
 Look for the STOP Codon ("UAA", "UAG", and "UGA") to finish an amino acid.
-Your amino acid and protein strings appear when you finish.
+Your amino acid and protein strings will print as you play.
 Good luck!

 ## Instructions: